 Strider Enclaves

-The entrances to these places, the strider enclaves, are found in secluded groves all over the world.
+The entrances to their “enclaves” can be found in secluded groves all over the world.
 Only under the light of the full moon do the spaces between the trees thicken, giving way to a deeper darkness.
-Follow that darkness and it will lead you to an icy otherworld of endless night, suspended under an enormous moon who rises and sets but never wanes.
-There, living in quiet moonlit villages, you will find striders.
-Content with simplicity, they observe the messiness of the Archipelago from a safe remove.
+Follow that darkness and it will lead you to an icy otherworld of endless night.
+Look up into the sky, though, and you won’t see the familiar curve of the Moon.
+That’s because you’re standing on it, upon the occult face it never shows to the waking world.

-Striders throughout the Archipelago have a reputation for being slow to action, but those in the enclaves take this to an extreme.
-Their homes are far from the concerns of the outside world; in times of hardship, they can seal the entrance and cut themselves off entirely.
-Only the destruction of the entrance grove can truly threaten an enclave, severing their connection to the outside world entirely.
+There on the Moon, living in sleepy frozen villages, you will find striders.
+Content with simplicity, they observe the messiness of the Archipelago from a safe remove, knowing that their homes are far from the concerns of the world.
+In times of hardship, they can even seal the entrance and cut themselves off from the affairs of the waking world entirely.
+Only the destruction of the entrance grove can truly threaten an enclave, severing their connection to the outside permanently.

 1d6 Anchor